 # ['Charles', 'Patrick', 'George', 'Carol']

-Well, that is messy.
+That is quite messy.
 Fortunately, it is possible to break Comprehensions in different lines:

 Set and Dict Comprehensions